brgordon17/fvfm-prediction/README.md

 <!-- badges: end -->

 This repository contains the R code used in this experiment.
-The following folders conain:
+The following folders contain:

-*[R/](R/): All scripts to fully reproduce the data, analysis, figures and tables in this chapter *[figs/](figs/): Figures used in this chapter *[tables/](tables/): Tables used in this chapter *[data/](data/):
+  - [R/](R/): All scripts to fully reproduce the data, analysis, figures and tables in this chapter
+  - [figs/](figs/): Figures used in this chapter
+  - [tables/](tables/): Tables used in this chapter
-Preprocessed and/or cleaned datasets used in the this chapter
+  - [data/](data/): Preprocessed and/or cleaned datasets used in this
+    chapter

-Due to size constraints, some raw data is not included in this repositry and as such, the following scripts are deprecated:
+Due to size constraints, some raw data is not included in this repository and as such, the following scripts are deprecated:

   - [mzdata\_raw.R](R/mzdata_raw.R)
   - [mzdata.R](R/mzdata.R)